mandlamag/v4/content/about/index.md

 ---
-title: 'About Me'
+title: 'About Us'
-avatar: './me.jpg'
+avatar: './block.jpg'
 skills:
+  - Blockhain Ideation
-  - JavaScript (ES6+)
+  - Solution Design
-  - HTML & (S)CSS
+  - Market Research & Analytics
-  - React
-  - Vue
-  - Node.js
-  - Express
+  - Smart Contract Design
-  - NativeScript
+  - Distributed Application Design.
+  - Key Custody Solution Design
 ---

-Hello!
-I'm Brittany, a software engineer based in Boston, MA who enjoys building things that live on the internet.
-I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.

-Here are a few technologies I've been working with recently:
+We partner to ideate, develop, maintain and evaluate blockchain and cryptocurrency related products and web services.
+We provide long-term assistance and advice on related technological and operational matters to our partners worldwide.
+You will find the full spectrum of blockchain technology skillset in one company, as our teams operate in multiple disciplines.
+We also actively develop financial trading frameworks and web services operating on top of the blockchain, whilst creating beautiful and intuitive UI/UX.